Skip to content

 Cursor indexes your codebase for its own retrieval.
 CCE complements this by:

-• Tracking token savings so you can measure cost reduction.
+• Token savings tracking so you can measure the cost difference

-• Offering graph-aware retrieval that follows code relationships.
+• Graph-aware retrieval that follows code relationships (imports, calls)

-Both systems can run side by side without conflict.
+Both systems run side by side without conflict.
+Cursor’s indexing handles in-editor completions, CCE handles chat/agent queries.